Have you ever considered: Does sesame oil go bad if you have bought it in bulk? How long can you use it?

 Untoasted sesame oil has a lighter color, milder flavor, and less nutty.
 Sometimes, it has almost no color, neutral flavor, and less aroma.
 And because of its special characteristics, it’s used as cooking oil rather than marinades.

 While you can use plain sesame oil as cold sauces, vinaigrettes, or dressings, cold-pressed sesame oil is typically added in various dishes in place of salad oil or walnut oil.
+In fact, considering salad oi’s definition, sesame oil is indeed a variety of salad oil.

 Toasted Sesame Oil